SLC Faculty – How to access the health and wellness supports you need

 To access STD, communicate with your manager, letting them know of your absence due to illness.
 Documentation may be requested after three days of absence due to illness.

 Keep in mind, if you are too sick to teach in person and so move your class online and then continue to mark, prep, and communicate with students, that is not a sick day.
 Sometimes, we are reluctant to truly take time away from work when we are sick, concerned that our students will fall behind and that our courses may not be salvageable if we are away from them for too long.
 Tell your manager you are taking time off work because you are too sick to work.
-And then do not work, but focus instead on your health and recovery.
+And then do not work but focus instead on your health and recovery.
 It is the manager’s job to find solutions, not yours.

 If your colleague is on STD, they are too sick to work and you should not reach out to them to discuss work, even if you are filling in for them and are seeking information or clarification.
 If a colleague is on sick leave, it is because they are too sick to work and engaging in work activities with them can have serious repercussions.
 Let your sick colleague rest and recover.
 It is your manager’s job to provide support to anyone filling in for a sick colleague.
+The same expectations to not engage in work while on sick leave apply to anyone on long-term disability.

 Long-term Disability